canada-ca/sign-in-canada_authenti-canada/en/privacy/index.md

 This data is used to:

-- help us make our site more useful, and for statistical purposes"
+- help us make our site more useful using statistics to assess what services are of most and least interest to our clients and determine technical design specifications;
-- assess what services are of most and least interest to our clients, determine technical design specifications, and identify system performance or problem areas;
+- identify system performance or problem areas;
 - protect the security of our website, identify unauthorized attempts to upload or change information, or to otherwise cause damage;
 - identify and resolve any problems or difficulties you encounter in attempting to sign into our sites.

 ## We share some information

 In the event of suspected security or privacy breaches, personal information may be shared with departmental security and access to information and privacy officials, as well as the federal government department or agency which collects and uses the personal information considered to have been compromised.
 The information may be shared with law enforcement authorities if we suspect criminal activities or other services that perform electronic network monitoring.
 This information is used for no other purposes and is scheduled for regular destruction in accordance with the Library and Archives of Canada Act and the Privacy Act.

 We do not:
 - Authorize other services to use your information for anything unrelated to Sign in Canada
 - Sell or rent your personal information.